vEonz121/SocialCreditBot/README.md

 # SocialCreditBot

-This was not made by China
+This was not made by Winnie P.